 The Pretty Rooster t-shirt range launched by South Australian mining kids Deegan Dealtry and Sam Ranford is going gangbusters.
-Shop now.

 Hundreds of tees have been sold and the pair have become mini celebrities, conducting media interviews across Australia and even appearing on ABC TV Kids news program BTN.
 Check out the TV interview here.

 The boys, aged 12, both come from mining families and have grown up with parents who spend time away for work.

 “Dad has spent half my life doing FIFO, but that is just how his job works,” says Sam Ranford, far left, whose father Joe works as a mining engineer and mum Alicia is the creator of Mining Family Matters.

 “I really miss him when he is away, but we talk on the phone and I like hearing about all the cool things he does.
 We decided to make these cool t-shirts so all mining kids can wear them and feel proud of our parents working in mining.”

 Deegan Dealtry is the artist behind the unique Pretty Rooster t-shirt designs.

 “Mum goes to the mine site for two days each week, but my brother, sister and I are all used to it,” Deegan says.

 “Dad makes sure we keep organised and it’s pretty awesome that Mum gets to wear steel-capped boots and a hard hat.”